mlswg/mls-protocol/draft-ietf-mls-protocol.md

 |              |              |<----------------------------+
 |              |              |              |              |
 ~~~
-{: #groupinfo-flow title"Client A publishes a GroupInfo object and Client Z uses
+{: #groupinfo-flow title="Client A publishes a GroupInfo object and Client Z uses
 it to join the group"}